antarctica/ops-data-store/README.md

 **Note:** Support for this project is provided on a best efforts / 'as is' basis.

-**WARNING:** Outputs from this project should not be relied upon for operational use without through scrutiny.
+**WARNING:** Outputs from this project should not be relied upon for operational use without thorough scrutiny.

-In relation to operations that can performed by end-users vs. platform operators (MAGIC):
+In relation to operations that can be performed by end-users vs. platform operators (MAGIC):

 - end-users cannot define new datasets (tables) themselves
   - due to needing database permissions we can't yet assign safely